Rikelmy-Lopes/benchmark-meter/README.md

-# simple-benchmark
+# benchmark-meter

-Simple-benchmark is a straightforward benchmarking tool designed for measuring the performance of algorithms.
+benchmark-meter is a straightforward benchmarking tool designed for measuring the performance of algorithms.

 ## Usage